-Benefiting from the successful launch of our Generation 2 of existing product lines and modest recovery of Chinese PIMM market in 2013, revenue increased to RMB7,200.7 million, representing an increase of 13.7% compared to 2012.
-The increase was mainly attributable to the 18.8% increase of domestic sales to RMB4,975.9 million compared to 2012.
-In addition, our export sales reached a new record of RMB2,061.3 million in 2013, representing a growth of 3.6% when compared to the sales in 2012.
+Benefiting from the successful launch of our Generation 2 of existing product lines and increasing market share in the international market resulted from recognition of our Haitian brand, revenue increased to RMB7,560.3 million, representing an increase of 5.0% compared to 2013.
+The increase was mainly attributable to the 13.1% increase of export sales to RMB2,331.4 million, being a new record of export sales compared to 2013.
+Although the tough business environment in domestic market, our domestic sales still recorded a mild growth of 1.9% to RMB5,071.1 million in 2014.